 8. Joshua’s commands, directives and instructions are plainly given.

 A directive or instruction is a simple teaching of the nature, “Do this” or “Don’t do that”.
 Very important directives or instructions that he is especially concerned that people get are preceded by something like, “This command I give you…” A primary error people make is to turn something that is not a command or directive, into a command or directive.
 For example, Joshua says in regard to the sabbath, “The sabbath was made for man, and not man for the sabbath.
 So the Son of Man is Lord even of the sabbath.”
-This is clearly not an instruction or directive, let alone a command.
+This is clearly not an instruction or directive, let alone a command - rather he is stating a truth.
 His point in context is clear.
 Moses gave the sabbath for people to rest, not for men to be ruled by a day.
 And Joshua is over – not ruled by - even their beloved sabbath.
 Yet those who seek to have Joshua affirm their religious day, will say this saying is a “command” of his.
 Clearly it is not.
 Rather, it is a teaching of his regarding his position to something, in this case a revered religious day, the sabbath- and he is a ruler over this thing not given by God, but rather by Moses.

 The four books are called "gospels" which means 'good news'.
 They are called that due to the content of the book which provides good news for human beings.